Shape-Therapeutics/.github/profile/README.md

+# Shape Therapeutics

-# The official GitHub profile of Shape Therapeutics
+👋 Welcome to the official Shape Therapeutics GitHub profile

 🧬 Shape Therapeutics is a biotechnology company developing next-generation RNA-targeted therapies to treat the world's most challenging diseases.
-We're using a combination of breakthrough technologies and cutting-edge AI/ML approaches to shape the future of gene therapy. 🧬
+We're using a combination of breakthrough technologies and cutting-edge AI/ML approaches to shape the future of gene therapy.

-For more information, visit https://www.shapetx.com/
+ℹ️ For more information, visit https://www.shapetx.com/